 French: Vinaigrier; sumac vinaigrier.

-DYE COLOURS: Green and yellow green eco prints from leaves; teal-blue with iron.
+DYE COLOURS: Green and yellow green eco prints from leaves; teal-blue or charcoal grey or black with iron.
 Pinks and light reds from the berries

 Sumac is a traditional dye plant, providing light yellow in the dye pot; also a source of tannin for mordanting cellulose fibres.